Raamzeez/tesla-clone/README.md

 # Tesla Clone

-### This project is an attempt to make a clone of Tesla's mobile application as a learning experience for using React Native and Expo
+### This project is an attempt to make a clone of the Tesla mobile app UI as a learning experience for using React Native and Expo

 ### Example Images